IliesElJ/ilieselj.github.io/README.md

 # Resume

-## About Me
+## About

-A brief introduction about yourself and your background, including your educational qualifications and experience.
+A Master’s student at ENSAE Paris (Institut Polytechnique de Paris), undertaking Data Science and Applied Mathematics .
+Zealous about software engineering and with 1+ years of experience specialising in machine learning, python development, algorithms.

 ## Skills